 - Drag-n-drop in the Application folder

-- The first time you start it, MacOS will tell you this application is not signed by Apple developper, you need to add an exeption
+- The first time you start it, MacOS will tell you this application was not designed by an Apple developer, you need to add an exception

 - A youtube video to explain you how to do : https://youtu.be/xFpVqkyXFy4